Potiche

 Potiche is a 2010 comedy film written and directed by François Ozon, based on the play of the same name by Pierre Barillet and Jean-Pierre Gredy.
 It stars Catherine Deneuve, Gérard Depardieu, Fabrice Luchini, Karin Viard, Judith Godrèche and Jérémie Renier.
 Set in 1977, the film tells the story of a submissive wife who gets to run her husband's umbrella factory, after the employees rebel against their tyrannical manager.
 In French, a potiche [pɔ.tiʃ] is a decorative vase, but by extension means "window dressing" or, roughly, "trophy wife".
 The film competed at the 67th Venice International Film Festival and received two Magritte Award nominations, winning Best Supporting Actor for Jérémie Renier.

+Plot

+In 1977, in the fictional small French town of Sainte-Gudule, Nord, Suzanne Pujol is the submissive trophy wife of Robert, the president of the umbrella factory founded by Suzanne's late father.
+Tyrannical and reactionary, Robert often patronizes Suzanne, treats his workers with contempt and is having an affair with his secretary Nadège.
+Suzanne and Robert have two adult children; daughter Joëlle, the conservative wife of a constantly traveling businessman and mother of two young children, is considering divorcing her husband, while son Laurent, a liberal-minded and artistically inclined student, is engaged to a frequently absent woman.

+When the factory workers go on strike, demanding better working conditions, Robert storms off to confront them and is taken hostage.
+That night, Suzanne visits Maurice Babin, the town's Communist mayor and a former union leader with whom she once had an affair in their youth, to negotiate for Robert's release.
+The next day, when Babin confronts Robert about having used company money to buy an expensive car and other luxuries, Robert suffers a heart attack and is hospitalized.

+Babin convinces Suzanne to take over management of the factory in Robert's absence and negotiate with the workers.
+Adopting a diplomatic and friendly approach, Suzanne succeeds in appeasing the workers and getting production back on track.
+She also brings her two children on board to help her, with Laurent designing new patterns for the umbrellas inspired by his favorite artist, Wassily Kandinsky.
+Under Suzanne's respectful yet efficient leadership, the company experiences a significant increase in sales.